particle-iot/docs/src/content/reference/firmware.md

 ## Time

-The device synchronizes time with the Particle Cloud during the handshake.
+The device synchronizes time with the Particle Device Cloud during the handshake.
 From then, the time is continually updated on the device.
 This reduces the need for external libraries to manage dates and times.